akeneo/pim-docs/cookbook/product/query-products.rst

         // your custom logic
     }

-We strongly advise to use this way to execute queries on products, the next one should be deserved to special cases.
-For instance, when you want to use capabilities only available on the real storage (ex: MongoDB aggregate).

 Execute the Query ("classic" Doctrine mode)
 -------------------------------------------

-Once filters and sorters applied, you can still access the internal QueryBuilder to manipulate it before to execute the query.
+Once filters and sorters applied, you can still access the internal QueryBuilder to manipulate it before executing the query.

 Then you can use a "classic" Doctrine execute (with custom hydration, etc),